 How does happiness change as we age?
 Maybe you assume that children live a happy, carefree life, the teen and young adult years are full of turmoil and confusion, middle aged adults are happier, wiser, and more settled, and old people are depressed and grumpy.

 As a 53-year-old, this raised my eyebrows.
 I know from personal experience that hitting the mid-century mark can be a bit disenchanting.
-In my case, it meant menopause which resulted in insomnia and panic attacks, a colonoscopy, shoulder surgery, a dental implant, and watching my parents’ health rapidly decline.
+In my case, it meant menopause which resulted in insomnia and panic attacks, a colonoscopy, shoulder surgery, a dental implant (here’s more about sedation dentistry), and watching my parents’ health rapidly decline.
 Many boomers face worries about financial security and retirement, the difficulties of raising teenagers, looming college tuitions, adult children moving back home, and caring for aging parents, which all can cause middle age melancholy.

 Despite these facts, however, I was still surprised to learn that my age group is statistically the unhappiest.
 While it’s true, we boomers have our challenges, let’s face facts – so do old people.
 So why are they happier than us?